astorfi/sequence-to-sequence-from-scratch/README.md

 profoundly affected by advances in deep learning.
 In fact, progress in MT can be categorized into pre-deep learning and deep learning era.
-Confirmation of this could be some of the reference books in NLP community such as ”Speech and Language Processing”
+Confirmation of this could be some of the reference books in NLP community such as ”Speech and Language Processing”.
-\[jurafsky2000speech\]\_.
 Second version of this book was published in 2008 and chapter 25 is dedicated to machine translation but there is not a single mention of deep learning usage for MT.
 However, today we know that the top performing machine translation systems are solely based on